 Take a Hike

-The Pond Flume Trail at the Mill Pond Heritage Site
+The Pond Flume Trail at the Mill Pond Historic Site

 From Balfour, head west on Highway 3A to Nelson, then take Highway 6 south to the Nelway-Metaline border crossing.
 The drive takes about an hour and twenty minutes, and again, the lush forest lines the road for most of the trip.